The arch is located on the right bank of the Seine River, at the center of one of Paris’s busiest roundabouts, from where 12 avenues originate.

 When is the best time to visit?

-Choose from: entry with rooftop access, self guided tour, walking tour with macaron tasting, or various combo options (Seine River cruise, Eiffel Tower, or Paris Catacombs).
+Choose from: entry with rooftop access, walking tour with macaron tasting, or combo option with Seine River cruise.

 With a valid ticket, access to the rooftop is allowed.
 The access to the rooftop is broken down into parts–242 steps take you to the mezzanine floor (also accessible by an elevator) but from here, the climb to the rooftop is only by steps (an additional 42 steps).